Skip to content

 • Processing time depends on the total number of variants and the number of input files

-• Files are processed sequentially to minimize memory usage
+• Files are processed sequentially to collect variants

 • Sorting is performed in memory after all variants are collected